-Opperman Music Hall is a 437-seat concert hall located in Forida State University’s Kuersteiner building.
+Opperman Music Hall is a 437-seat concert hall located in Florida State University’s Kuersteiner building.
 It is named for Ella Scoble Opperman who served as the first dean of music from 1911 to 1944.
-The hall can accommodate concerts ranging from solo recitals to chamber orchestra and band concerts as well as opera.
+The hall can accommodate concerts ranging from solo recitals to chamber orchestra, band concerts and opera.

 Located on 3,000 acres of piney woods, 80 of which are available to the public, is the beautiful Pebble Hill Plantation.
 Mrs. Elisabeth Ireland Poe bequeathed her estate to the Pebble Hill Foundation and specified her home, gardens, art and antique collections be preserved and open to the public for generations to come.

-The Richard G. Fallon Theatre is Florida State University School of Theatre’s largest performance space with seating for over 490.
-This traditional proscenium theatre is named for FSU School of Theatre’s Dean Emeritus Richard G. Fallon.
-Hosting more than 150 productions since it opened its doors in 1970, the Richard G. Fallon Theatre has been voted Tallahassee’s Best Place to See a Play for the past seven consecutive years.
+This traditional proscenium theatre, which seats over 490, is named for FSU School of Theatre’s Dean Emeritus Richard G. Fallon.
+Hosting more than 150 productions since it opened its doors in 1970, the Richard G. Fallon Theatre has been voted Tallahassee’s Best Place to See a Play for the past several years.

 The primary performance venue for Florida State University, Ruby Diamond Concert Hall is located in the Westcott building and offers seating capacity up to 1,260.
 Originally built in 1911, it was torn down in 1951 after developing a settling crack and was rebuilt in 1954.
 In 1971 the auditorium was named in honor of a generous benefactor and a graduate of the Florida State College for Women.